 I’ve also found some good recipes on Pinterest and Facebook.
 Use these with caution, though – things get “shared” and “pinned” so freely that you will frequently not know where it came from or if it’s valid.
 Check the recipes out with other references before using them.

-Also keep an eye out for classes from ISHA (Institute of Spiritual Healing and Aromatherapy) and CARE (Center for Aromatherapy Research and Education) in your area.
-And frequently other Young Living members will give classes – check with your upline and see what resources may be available.
+Keep an eye out for classes from ISHA (Institute of Spiritual Healing and Aromatherapy) and CARE (Center for Aromatherapy Research and Education) in your area.

 I hope this has given you some ideas on ways to develop new, healthier habits for using your essential oils!